The Accelerate and Access Foundation promotes social mobility in UK maintained schools through educational partnerships.

 "The Academies Partnership Programme in Kent has had a clear and measurable positive impact on the participants since 2013.
 I have enjoyed getting to know the students on the programme and watching them grow in confidence and aspire to previously unimaginable goals.”

-Students, Parents and Schools on the programme are happy to share their experiences below.
+Students, Parents and Schools on the programme share their experiences below.

 The APP has helped to raise the aspirations of students at The Folkestone Academy by giving them belief and confidence to aim for their highest possible goals.